Find Grad Schools

 50% Women

 The 13th most popular school in the country for managerial economics majors who are seeking their master's degree is The University of Texas at El Paso.
 Roughly 24,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,704 per year, while in-state graduate students, on average, pay $5,865 per year.
-The managerial economics program at The University of Texas at El Paso awarded 2 master's degrees during the 2020-2021 school year.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+During the most recent year for which we have data, 2 people received their master's degree in managerial economics from UTEP.
+About 50% of this group were women, and 63% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to managerial economics that offer master’s degrees.